The Fischinger Trust

 About Us

-The Trust and Archive thanks Center for Visual Music, Michael Friend, Tate Modern London, Pacific Film Archive, Goethe Institut Los Angeles, Sony, EYE Film Institute Amsterdam, John Canemaker, Cinémathèque québécoise, Leonard Maltin, Jerry Beck, Joe Kennedy, Karl Cohen, yann beauvais, Jean-Paul Georgen, Ingo Petzke, Thomas Reynolder, Jonathan Rosenbaum, Il Cinema Ritrovato, Timothy Finn, Susan Bolles and many others for their support.
+The Trust and Archive thanks The Deutsche Film Institut, The City of Frankfurt Germany.
+The Academy Film Archive (Michael Pogorzelski - Director), The Whitney Museum, Tate Modern London, Michael Friend, Pacific Film Archive, Sony, John Canemaker, Cinémathèque québécoise, Goethe Institut Los Angeles, Leonard Maltin, Jerry Beck, Joe Kennedy, Cecile Starr, Yann Beauvais, Jean-Paul Georgen, Heike Sperling, Thomas Reynolder, Timothy Finn, Susan Bolles and many others for their support.